teamvridhi/vriddhi-/README.md

 ### What's the problem?

 Part of the World Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
-As a result, schools in most affected areas are taking precautionary measures by closing their facilities.
-With school-aged children at home for an indeterminate amount of time,  keeping them engaged, entertained, and on top of their education is important.
+However, it is difficult to follow, especially in a densely crowded city like Bangalore.
+This is leading to people shutting themselves at home and finding it difficult to carry out their day to day important activities like vising a Bank or Salon etc..
+This is creating hindrance in restarting of economy and is leading to job losses

 ### How can technology help?